xelasrc/xelasrc/README.md

 ## 👋 Hi, I'm Alex!

 ### 💫 About Me:
-> Final-year Software Engineering @ Victoria University of Wellington
+> Final-year Software Engineering @ Victoria University of Wellington. <br>
 > Interested in building technically challenging projects that push me to learn new tools and frameworks.

 ### 🌐 Socials